-The Optimus stores the date and time with all the measurements to help with analysing the results and ensuring the accuracy of the data.
+Your instrument stores the date and time with all measurements to help when analysing results and ensuring the accuracy of the data.
 It is important to check that the instrument's clock is correctly set before starting a measurement session.
 It is visible on the top-right corner of the screen.

 To set the clock, press the 'menu' button after the instrument has been turned on.
-Select the Set Clock menu and follow the instructions on-screen.
+Select the 'Set Clock' menu and follow the instructions on-screen.

-Please note that the clock might need to be set again if the instrument is stored without batteries for a prolonged period of time.
+Please note that the clock might need to be set again if the instrument is stored without batteries for a prolonged period.